8red10/ME_405_Lab0/README.md

 ![voltage (volts) plotted as a function of time (milliseconds)](./lab0_plot.png)

+Figure 1.
 The graphical representation of the step response.